AlexSacMorane/PFDEM_AC/README.md

 - increase the user experience (add some files with all parameters to define a simulation)
 - create a database of initial condition
 - change the initial shape of grain
+- add some quick tests to check the script